Illustration courtesy of Nadia Snopek

 Some of the most effective changes are also the simplest:

-- automate repetitive workflows when possible
+- Automate repetitive tasks such as reporting, reminders, and routine collection workflows when possible

 These small shifts can significantly reduce disruption during future transitions.